cartwatson/Nexus/docs/questions.md

 ## Notes about future work

 - DB
+  - ability to expand to have multiple "DROID"s
   - init tables script, weird approach, would spend more time learning the "right way"
   - not 100% certain of my use of HTTP codes; eg: 204